AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 ```
 Executor {
-  loggers // more than one
+  observers // more than one
+  current_input

+  place_input() // e.g. write to file on in the target memory

   init()
   destroy()
   run_target()
 }

+Request {
+  executor
+  // request from the fuzzer (e.g. gimme me more input)
+}

-Logger {
+ObvservationChannel {
-  start // mem addr
-  end

   init()
   destroy()
   flush()